Skip to main content

 3. Prioritise budget options based on functionality and safety risk

 Determine which procedures, departments, and safety initiatives are most important for your facilities’ safe operation.
-Defer spending for low-risk areas and focus on investing in and preserving your operations’ most safety-critical components.
+The same probability-and-impact scoring you would use in a risk register works well here: defer spending for low-risk areas and focus on investing in and preserving your operations’ most safety-critical components.

 4. Partnerships

 Budget options should be prioritised based on functionality and safety risk.
-Determine which procedures, departments, and safety initiatives are most important for your facilities’ safe operation.
+Determine which procedures, departments, and safety initiatives are most important for your facilities’ safe operation, and where a specialist partner can cover a gap more cheaply than an in-house hire.

 Building a Safety Budget